timmytandian/hugo-blog-sandbox/content/about.md

 Feel free to get in touch via the link below or if you prefer email, you can send me a message from the [contact form]({{< ref "contact" >}}).

 Thanks for stopping by, and I hope you’ll join me on this journey!

+> Intellectual growth should commence at birth and cease only at death.
+>
+> Albert Einstein